Jack, Joseph and Morton Mandel Center for the Humanities, 113

 University of Portland, B.A.

-ProfileBernadette J. Brooten, Kraft-Hiatt Professor of Christian Studies, of Women’s and Gender Studies, of Classical Studies, and of Religious Studies at Brandeis University, is founder and director of the Brandeis Feminist Sexual Ethics Project.
+ProfileBernadette J. Brooten, Kraft-Hiatt Professor of Christian Studies, of Women’s, Gender and Sexuality Studies, of Classical Studies, and of Religious Studies at Brandeis University, is founder and director of the Brandeis Feminist Sexual Ethics Project.
 This project aims to create Jewish, Christian, and Muslim sexual ethics rooted in freedom, mutuality, meaningful consent, responsibility, and female (as well as male) pleasure, untainted by slave-holding values.
 These religions’ sacred texts and traditions have all tolerated slavery, which has frequently involved the sexual exploitation of women and girls.
 Brooten heads a team of scholars, activists, artists, and policy analysts who are disentangling the nexus of slavery, religion, women, and sexuality.
 They aim to help religious and other people complete the abolition of slavery and move beyond harmful racial and sexual stereotypes.
 Because religion is a powerful social force, transformed religious sexual ethics, based not on scriptural literalism or the hierarchies of ancient slave-holding societies but on respect, will benefit the whole of society.
 Webpage

 |CLAS||192b||Slavery in the Roman World (1st-4th C. CE)|